 Super spicy, throw them in any Mexican dish for extra flavor and probiotics.
 I try to eat a lot of carrots.
-Vitamin A that is found in carrots (from beta-carotene), can make a big difference in the health of the body.
+Vitamin A that is found in carrots (from beta-carotene) can make a big difference in the health of the body.
 Researchers at the Jules Stein Institute at the University of California at Los Angeles found that women who consume carrots at least twice per week – compared to women who consume carrots less than once per week – have significantly lower rates of glaucoma (damage to the optic nerve often associated with excessive pressure inside the eye).
-Check out my article on many ways to ferment carrots.
-Carrots are superfoods!
+Check out my article on 19 Healing Cultured Carrot Recipes

 Servings: 1 quart

 - If using the starter culture, place 1⁄2 cup of water in a glass measuring cup and add the culture and stir until dissolved.
 Let the mixture sit while you prepare the carrots — anywhere between 5 and 15 minutes.
 If using kefir whey, add it when the recipe calls for culture in step 4.